Treatment of rhinosinusitis

 Pills

 Antibiotics.
-Among the most common side effects of antibiotics are dizziness, diarrhoea and, in women, vaginal fungal infections.
-Some reactions are more serious and, depending on the antibiotic, can affect liver and kidney function.
-Antibiotics can also cause allergic reactions.
-In most cases these are mild and involve the appearance of a pruritic (itchy) rash or slight wheezing.
-Another significant consequence of antibiotic therapy is the development of resistance.
-Antibiotic resistance is a major public health problem and there is a growing consensus that the use of antibiotics is the main factor that establishes the selective pressure responsible for this resistance.
+Among the most common side effects of antibiotics are dizziness, diarrhea, and, in women, yeast (fungal) vaginal infections.
+Some reactions may be more severe and, depending on the antibiotic, can affect liver and kidney function.
+Antibiotics can also cause allergic reactions, which are usually mild and consist of redness and itching.
+At a population level, another important consequence of treatment is the development of resistance due to excessive and/or inappropriate use of antibiotics.
+Antibiotic resistance is a major public health problem, and there is increasing agreement that antibiotic use is the main factor creating the selective pressure responsible for this resistance.

 Nasal decongestant

 Nasal decongestants.
-The most common adverse effect associated with the topical administration of nasal decongestants is the reappearance of nasal congestion (rebound) in patients who have used these agents over extended periods or used them abusively.
+The most common adverse effect associated with the topical administration of nasal decongestants is the reappearance of nasal congestion (rebound) in patients who have used these agents over extended periods (more than a week) or used them abusively.
 This effect comes about after using the medication for between 5 and 7 days.

 Scissors and scalpel